 There are many churches in Iloilo.
 We could not visit all but we suggest you visit San Joaquin church.

-If you think you have “done” Philippines, then here’s another place to go.
+If you think you have “done” Philippines, then here’s list of beautiful islands in the Philippines to explore.
 Let us hear your experience!

 If you happen to be in Batangas, this is the best resort to stay.

 If you want to travel places with us, I suggest you to join us on my Facebook travel page.